 Claims Conference University Partnership Program in Holocaust Studies

-The Claims Conference provides grant funds to European universities for the purposes of teaching Holocaust courses for one year and is currently seeking universities that are interested in creating a partnership for the 2024-2025 academic year.
+The Claims Conference provides grant funds to European universities for the purposes of teaching Holocaust courses for one year.
+Please check back in spring/summer 2025 for information about the new application cycle.

-In order to be eligible for this round, the university must:
+In order to be eligible, the university must:

 • be Eastern European-based and well established